SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

        the next exercise first).
 Also note that the `%cd%` need to change depending on your OS, see this [page](https://stackoverflow.com/questions/41485217/mount-current-directory-as-a-volume-in-docker-on-windows-10)
        for help.

-16. Remember, if you ever are in doubt how files are organized inside a docker image you always have the option to start the image in interactive mode:

-    ```bash
-    docker run -it --entrypoint sh {image_name}:{image_name}
-    ```

 17. With training done we also need to write an application for prediction.
 Create a new docker image called `predict.dockerfile`.
 This file should call your `src/models/predict_model.py` script instead.
 This image will